PeterCamilleri/CX16/vm/sweet_16.md

 Notes:
 * The status is set for testing, the carry bit is cleared.
 The status reflects the full value of R0, not just the low byte.

-### LDD @ -- Transfer Memory Word to Accumulator

-Fetch the word addressed by the specified register into the accumulator.
-The the specified register is incremented by 2.
-<pre><code>R0 &larr; memory_word[Rn]
-Rn &larr; Rn + 2</code></pre>

-Example:

-    ldd @R5        ; Transfer the word pointed to by R5 to R0 and step R5

-Notes:
-* The status is set for testing, the carry bit is cleared.

 ### STD @ -- Transfer Accumulator Word to Memory